pi4-uiuc/2018-bootcamp/content/syllabus.md

 #### Dates: May 21 -- May 26, 2018

-* May 26: Computing Basics
+* May 21: Scientific Computing Fundamentals
-* May 30-June 2: Data and Statistics in R
+* May 22 -- May 25: Data and Statistics in R
-* June 9: Conclusion and Project Presentations
+* May 26: Conclusion and Project Presentations

 #### Daily Schedule: